Sequoia National Park Elopement + Wedding Guide

 Fall in Sequoia National Park

 Fall is pretty short at Sequoia and Kings Canyon National Park, as temperatures cool down in September and snow typically starts to flurry at the end of October.
-This can be an amazing time to elope, with fall foliage, fewer crowds, and mild temperatures!
+Road closures may occur in November but are usually temporary to clean the roads after significant snow.
+What’s left is the magic of snow in Sequoia!
+This can be an amazing time to elope, with fall foliage or snow, fewer crowds, and mild temperatures!

 Elope on a weekday!